-We solve geometric conditions of the target space to make the action functional \eqref{CGPSM} consistent.
-For it, we can use the traditional calculation of the analytic mechanics.
-We consider constraints of the action functional \eqref{CGPSM} and conditions to make constraints the first class, or we consider gauge transformations and conditions to make Equation \eqref{CGPSM} gauge invariant.
+In order to ensure the consistency of the action functional \eqref{CGPSM}, we solve geometric conditions required for the target space.
+To achieve this, we can use the technique of traditional constrained mechanics and BV, BFV approach, either by analyzing the constraints in \eqref{CGPSM} to determine the conditions for them to the first class, or by studying gauge transformations and the conditions required for \eqref{CGPSM} to be gauge invariant.

-Instead of computing the traditional formalism in the analytic mechanics of constrained systems and gauge theories, we use another method, the AKSZ formulation.\cite{Alexandrov:1995kv} See also \cite{Ikeda:2012pv}.
-To formulate the GPSM by the AKSZ formulation is mathematically more clear.
-We reformulate the GPSM as follows.
-For a Lie algebroid $A$, we consider a graded manifold $T^*[1]A^*$.
-We construct a QP-structure (a differential graded (dg) structure) on $T^*[1]A^*$ from the Poisson structure $pi$ and the Lie algebroid structure on $A$.
-Requirements of the QP-structure condition directly give compatibility conditions with the Poisson structure and the Lie algebroid structure.
-Next, to construct a sigma model, we consider the mapping space between two graded manifolds from $T[1]\Sigma$ to $T^*[1]A^*$, $\calM= \Map(T[1]\Sigma, T^*[1]A^*)$.
-The AKSZ procedure says that a QP-manifold structure is induced on $\calM$ from the QP-structure on $T^*[1]A^*$.
-The QP-manifold structure is an AKSZ sigma model.
-In our case, it is nothing but the AKSZ formulation of the GPSM.
+Instead of employing the traditional formalism of constrained systems and gauge theories, we adopt alternative approach based on the AKSZ formulation \cite{Alexandrov:1995kv}.
+Formulating the GPSM using the AKSZ method provides a mathematically clearer framework.

+To reformulate the GPSM, we proceed as follows.
+Given a Lie algebroid $A$, we consider the graded manifold $T^*[1]A^*$.
+We construct a QP-structure (a differential graded (dg) structure) on $T^*[1]A^*$ from the Poisson structure $\pi$ and the Lie algebroid structure on $A$.
+The QP-structure condition directly imposes compatibility conditions between the Poisson structure and the Lie algebroid structure.
+A sigma model is constructed on the mapping space between two graded manifolds: $\calM= \Map(T[1]\Sigma, T^*[1]A^*)$.
+According to the AKSZ procedure, a QP-manifold on the mapping space $\calM$ is induced from the QP-structure on $T^*[1]A^*$.
+The QP-manifold structure on $\calM$ is nothing but the AKSZ formulation of the GPSM.